tristanpwdennis/bactocap/README.md

-# bactocap
+# bactocap: Anthrax and Mycoplasma
+### Target-enrichment sequencing yields valuable genomic data for difficult-to-culture bacteria of public health importance

-This repo contains all the materials required to reproduce the analysis and workflow from the targeted sequence capture project in *Dennis et al, 2022*
+This repo contains all the materials required to reproduce the analysis and workflow from the targeted sequence capture project in *Dennis et al, 2022*, see: LINK

 ### Getting started